 - Contact the University Police (570-662-4900) regarding parking accommodations and restrictions.

 - A library representative will meet you at the Circulation Desk of the library.

 - Books and other library materials may only be signed-out using an "Interlibrary Loan Onsite Checkout" sheet at the Circulation Desk.
 Students must sign-out books while your group is here (e.g. they can't return later that day or week and sign out books).
 Some items do not circulate (e.g. periodicals, reference books, equipment).

 - Because of patron load, staff and resources tend to be extremely limited during the first two weeks of December, the last week of April, and the first week in May.
 When possible, please try not to schedule your visit during these times.

 - To insure that your students are able to obtain the books they want in a timely manner, please have them begin signing-out materials NO LATER than one-half hour prior to your group's departure.

-- Photocopying and printing are available for a small cost.
+- Printing is available for a small cost.
 Please bring cash to use these services.